 Katherine Shields, PhD, is an education researcher who studies college and career readiness, as well as postsecondary access and persistence.
 Her expertise includes multilevel modeling, quasi-experimental design, and psychometric analysis.

-Shields leads the evaluation of a STEM entrepreneurship program for high school students funded by the National Science Foundation.
-She is a lead quantitative researcher for the Regional Educational Laboratory Northeast and Islands at EDC, for which she has studied kindergarten entry assessments and teacher evaluation indicators.
-In addition, she has worked with the Providence Public Schools as part of an Institute of Education Sciences-funded researcher-practitioner partnership to study patterns of English learner student achievement.
-Over the past 15 years, she has served as an evaluator for a range of workforce development initiatives targeting youth in and out of school, college students, and adults.
+Shields leads a study of career and technical education and work-based learning outcomes funded by the Institute for Education Sciences, as well as research on a STEM entrepreneurship program for high school students funded by the National Science Foundation.
+As a researcher for the Regional Educational Laboratory Northeast and Islands, she facilitates a research partnership with the New York State Education Department.
+Over the past 15 years, she has served as an evaluator for workforce development initiatives targeting youth in and out of school, college students, and adults.

 Shields holds an EdM from the Harvard Graduate School of Education and a PhD in educational research, measurement, and evaluation from Boston College.